Arian-p1/ddocs/README.md

 ## About
 Simple cli tool to save and show your text docs

-save docs wit ddocs and feel relief because it will compress your data so you can enjoy from more space
+save docs with ddocs and feel relief because it will compress your data so you can enjoy from more space

 and i guess i should say its fast :)